 For that matter, what was preached in your congregation on Sunday?
 Maybe you remember it.
 Great!
 What about last week?
 The week before that?
 Last month?
 How often have the lessons spurred you on to greater meditation on Scripture and applying it?

-I want to be clear: I am not against studying Scripture.
-I like encouraging the study of Scripture!
+Let none be deceived: it is not wrong to study Scripture.
+We encourage the study of Scripture!
 But how are we going about it, and what do we see in the Bible?
 In short, how could we blend the benefits of the ancient approach and the modern approach?

-To that end, I want to exhort all Christians to take the public reading of Scripture more seriously.
+To that end, we exhort all Christians to take the public reading of Scripture more seriously.
 It’s one of the acts of the assembly and should be held in high esteem.
 Actually read Scripture; be willing to add drama to it, for it is a dramatic text!
 Make it more than a preface to the lesson; remember that whatever the preacher says, no matter how substantive or well-presented, is uninspired, but the Scripture reading is our chance to actually listen to and meditate upon the inspired message of God.
-In terms of meditation and application, through social media, I’ve been sending out 3-4 “Scripture, meditation, and application” based on the Sunday lesson, one a day during the week, to provide an opportunity to think about a Scripture as related to the lesson and an application of it, to keep the message fresh and to bring the message into the regular life of those who pay attention.
-There are other ways to attempt to reinforce the lesson throughout the week.
-It also forces me to make sure that there are sufficient Scriptures, meditations, and applications in place in the lesson, since God has established these for us not just as a mental exercise but as encouragement to make Christianity real in our daily lives.
-Christianity can only be real in our daily lives when we’re actively thinking about it and looking for ways to apply it.
-Personal Bible study can be good and profitable but it is not an end unto itself; we need to remember that for the first 1700 years of Christianity Christians had no ability to engage in personal Bible study and God is not going to condemn them for it.
+We do well to provide an opportunity to think about a Scripture as related to the lesson and an application of it throughout the week to keep the message fresh and to bring the message into the regular life of those who pay attention.
+Personal Bible study can be good and profitable but it is not an end unto itself; we need to remember that for the first 1700 years of Christianity most Christians had no ability to engage in personal Bible study and God is not going to condemn them for it.
 Personal Bible study should lead to the same goal as the public reading of Scripture and the exhortation in preaching: to foster meditation on what God has said to us so that we have it actively in our mind so as to have opportunity to act it out in our daily walk and to do so.
 All the Bible study in the world, even becoming a “walking Bible,” is of no value unless it is lived, and it is the lived Christian life which should be elevated as the ideal religious behavior for all Christians, just as it is in Scripture (Galatians 5:17-24, Ephesians 4:1-6:18, Colossians 3:1-4:6, Titus 3:3-8, etc.).

 Let us give appropriate consideration to the processes of communicating knowledge so as to most effectively promote the apostolic Gospel of Christ in the 21st century!